 The target speed appears in yellow above the speedometer.

 Notifications and messages

-When using Pilot Assist, notifications can appear in the driver display.
-They can contain important information about the status of Pilot Assist features as well as instructions for you to follow, such as not letting go of the steering wheel.
+When using adaptive cruise control, notifications can appear in the driver display.
+They can contain important information about the status of adaptive cruise control features as well as instructions for you to follow.